Aerospace & Defense: Design Tolerance & Analysis Software Practical Usage

 APPLICATION – Aerospace Landing Gear

-Objective: Design tolerance analysis to improve and address weight requirements for the landing gear, without the need for shims.
+Objective: Improve and address weight requirements for the landing gear without the need for shims.

-Results: CETOL 6σ for CATIA used for analysis on landing gear system determined minimal changes while still retaining design robustness.
-Took into consideration “free play” and shimmed configurations of the system.
-Successful pilot project completed in less than 60 days; completion of analysis for high profile militiary projects for the customer
+Results: Engineers working with CETOL 6σ determined that minimal changes would improve design robustness.
+The analysis accounted for both “free play” and shimmed configurations of the system.
+Successful pilot project completed in less than 60 days, leading to many additional analyses for high profile military projects.customer

 APPLICATION – Optics Alignment